milind-windsurf/pensando-elk/docs/components.rst

     - Description:
-      Uses the ./logstash/pipelines file for managing how many workers are used to parse incoming syslog messages and also to set up where the configuration file is stored within the container.
+      Uses the ./logstash/pipelines file for managing how many workers are used to parse incoming syslog messages and also to set up where the configuration file is stored within the container:
-      The ./logstash/taormina.conf file is used by the pipeline workers to ingest syslog messages as they are received, manipulate them and store them in a JSON format in Elasticsearch.
+      - ./logstash/taormina.conf file is used by the pipeline workers to ingest syslog messages as they are received from the Aruba CX10K switch, manipulate them and store them in a JSON format in Elasticsearch.